Enlisted in Royal Marines

 Recruit training was tough, both physically and psychologically.
-The body would say it has had enough yet the mind would say carry on – it’s only pain – something that became a mantra during training.
-The first weeks were spent learning the basic skills that you would need as you progress through training and becoming a serving marine.
+The body would say it has had enough, yet the mind would say carry on – it’s only pain – something that became a mantra during training.
+The first weeks were spent learning the basic skills that you would need as you progressed through training and to become a serving Marine.
 It was in my first few days that I realised what a good grounding my time in the ATC had given me.
 Already I had an advantage, as I knew how to march and how to address people.
 Most of all, I knew what discipline was - something that many of the recruits had to learn.
 I was also able to “bull” my boots and, while some struggled, I had mine with a good shine in no time at all.

 Some years later, when I was with the Reserve Forces and Cadet Association Committee, I would visit cadet units and was able to extoll the advantages of being in the Cadets from my own personal experience for anyone thinking of joining the military.

-The other thing that we were expected to know was the History of the Royal Marines.
-I can still remember that the Royal Marines were formed on 28 October 1664 from the Trained Bands of London into the "Duke of York and Albany's maritime regiment of Foot" for service on HM ships.
+We were expected to know the History of the Royal Marines.
+I can still remember that the Royal Marines were formed on 28 October 1664 from the Trained Bands of London into the "Duke of York and Albany's Maritime Regiment of Foot" for service on HM ships.

 Bullying in the military is often talked about but, thankfully, it was minimal in my experience.
 One guy was given a cold bath and scrubbed with scrubbing brushes because he didn’t keep himself clean, but that was about it.
 Morale in our squad was good, as we all helped each other.
 Everyone was more concerned with getting through the training successfully than to waste effort in being the “Big I Am”.
 That attitude would not have gone down well in our squad.
 There were a couple of guys who would have stamped down on it if anyone had tried it on.